Map and explore oxygen level data using charts

 The Environments tab displays the geoprocessing environments parameters supported by the GA Layer To Rasters geoprocessing tool.
 You'll set the extent for your output raster to match the extent of the Bay layer.

-- For Extent, choose Bay.
+- Under Processing Extent, for Extent, choose Bay.

 This specifies that you want the output raster to have the same extent as the Bay layer.
 The Extent control updates to As Specified Below and displays an updated minimum and maximum extent as defined by the Bay layer.